amazon-archives/amazon-cognito-identity-js/README.md

 </pre>

 ## Network Configuration
-The Amazon Cognito Identity Provider JavaScript SDK will make requests to the following endpoints
+The Amazon Cognito Identity JavaScript SDK will make requests to the following endpoints
-* For Amazon Cognito Identity Provider request handling: "https://cognito-idp.us-east-1.amazonaws.com"
+* For Amazon Cognito Identity request handling: "https://cognito-idp.us-east-1.amazonaws.com"
   * This endpoint may change based on which region your Identity Pool was created in.

 For most frameworks you can whitelist the domain by whitelisting all AWS endpoints with "*.amazonaws.com".